The best trail running jackets reviewed (2023)

 The trail running jacket is so highly valued by trail runners.
 But it's a hard piece of gear to perfect.
 Get it right and your jacket is a much-loved friend that’ll be invited to every outing.
 A wrong-un will end up wrapped around your waist after five minutes and relegated to the back of the cupboard forever after that overheated run.

-This is because a jacket must cope with so many demands.
-Cold and rain, it must tick those boxes; but then there’s also wind, mild weather, cool conditions, fog, showers, even hot days.
-They must also have room for a phone, compass, whistle, water bottle if possible and just about anything and everything else you can think.
-Oh, and it helps if they look good for a pub visit afterwards.
+This is because a running jacket must cope with so many demands.
+Cold and rain, it must tick those boxes; but then there’s also different conditions like those ideal for windproof running jackets, milder weather, winter running jackets, foggy run days, waterproof running jackets, even hot days.
+Jackets must also have room for a phone, valuables, and just about anything and everything else you can think.
+Oh, and it helps if they look good for a pub visit afterwards!

 Best in Test